-Bacteria multiply rapidly within the "danger zone," between 40°F and 140°F. Keep foods out of the danger zone by keeping hot foods hot and cold foods cold.
+Bacteria multiply rapidly within the "danger zone," the temperature range between 40°F and 140°F. Keep foods out of the danger zone by keeping hot foods hot and cold foods cold.
 This means not only cooking and reheating foods to a safe internal temperature, but also properly storing foods that require refrigeration.
 Perishable foods should not be left unrefrigerated for more than two hours, or more than one hour if it's over 90°F outside.
 Luckily, with a few simple steps, you can keep food safe even without the luxury of a refrigerator or microwave.

 Short Hikes: If you are going out for a short hike, bring along nonperishables or chilled foods.
 To keep cold foods cold, freeze overnight or cover them with frozen gel packs or frozen juice boxes and bottled water.
 These frozen beverages will thaw during the hike while keeping your food cold.

 Overnight Camping: If you are camping overnight, cook foods to the proper internal temperature.
 Pack a food thermometer to ensure foods have reached a safe temperature, because you can't rely on sight or taste alone to determine doneness.

 - Cook burgers made of raw ground beef, pork, lamb and veal to an internal temperature of 160°F.

 - Heat hot dogs and any leftover food to 165°F.

 - Cook all poultry to a safe minimum internal temperature of 165°F.

 - Cook all raw beef, pork, lamb and veal steaks, chops and roasts to a minimum internal temperature of 145°F. For safety and quality, allow meat to rest for at least three minutes before carving or consuming.